 A lot of questions around resource allocation and how to track the progress of specific tasks fall under the umbrella of project management rather than product management.
 However, your roadmap has an important role to play in sparking scenario-planning discussions that will ultimately help you refine your strategy.
 A high-level roadmap also serves as an important springboard for defining stories and setting precise release dates within your project management platform.

-- Include the progress for each initiative on your roadmap: Without diving too deep into the details, include the high-level completion status of each initiative on your roadmap.
+- Include the progress for each initiative on your roadmap: Without diving too deep into the details, including the high-level completion status of each initiative on your roadmap.
 For example, perhaps the re-design of your billing page is 60% complete and the launch of your new account management system is 30% complete.
 By providing this information on the roadmap, you may spark important conversations around how the initiatives are dependent on each other and what can be done to move around resources or reprioritize projects in order to push them along.
 As necessary you will dig in deeper and walk your stakeholders through the specifics, but this should not be the starting point of your discussion.

 - Filter your initiatives by status: Another common approach is to use a tagging or color-coding system to layer in information about the status of each initiative without cluttering your roadmap.
 For example, you may choose to distinguish planned, approved, in-development and completed initiatives from each other through color schemes or tags.
-You may also find it helpful to filter your roadmaps along these parameters, creating distinct views based on completion status so your stakeholders can clearly understand where everything stands.
+You may also find it helpful to filter your roadmaps along with these parameters, creating distinct views based on completion status so your stakeholders can clearly understand where everything stands.

 - Keep an archive of roadmaps: Finally, be sure to save early versions of your roadmap as well as roadmaps from years past.
-By creating an archive of old roadmaps, you can easily track which initiatives have been completed, delayed, pushed back or canceled.
+By creating an archive of old roadmaps, you can easily track which initiatives have been completed, delayed, pushed back or cancelled.
 You can also use this database to analyze how your strategy has changed over time, and if anything goes wrong, you will be better able to identify and correct for the decisions that led you off-course.

 4. Utilize Visuals